GorudoYami/SlimeFarmAPI/README.md

 # SlimeFarmAPI
 ### *in development*
 ## Description
 Web API for a game that I'm planning on creating.
-The API is nowhere done and the front-end isn't fully planned out yet.